 Since the filing of our Chapter 11 Case with the Bankruptcy Court in June 2011, there has been a limited public market for our common stock.
 Future sales of substantial amounts of our common stock in the public market, or the perception that such sales may occur, could adversely affect the prevailing market price of our common stock.
 No prediction can be made as to the effect, if any, future sales of shares, or the availability of shares for future sales, will have on the market price of our common stock prevailing from time to time.

-Unless otherwise stated below, all information regarding share amounts of common stock and prices per share of common stock described below assume the consummation of the one-for-five reverse stock split to be effected following the effectiveness of the registration statement of which this prospectus forms a part and prior to the closing of this offering.
+Unless otherwise stated below, all information regarding share amounts of common stock and prices per share of common stock described below reflects the one-for-five reverse stock solit.

 Sale of Restricted Shares